The Mind Body and Soul Coach Kathy Yvanovich welcomes you

 Moderate-intensity continuous training, MICT, rather than HIIT (high intensity interval training which has been all the rage for a few years), could be more effective in creating positive changes to T-cell functioning and improving immunity.
 (HIIT can decrease helper T-cell concentration and reduce total T-cell numbers and helper T-cells by 38%!)
 Whereas MICT increased total T-cell number and helper T-cells by 20%!

 Neutrophils are very potent weapons against infection - but too many can cause damage to healthy tissue.
 (If you want to improve immunity, don't over-exert yourself with HIIT or equivalent exercise!)
+If we're training for a sporting event, however, we need to be more aware of how we feel, how much to exert ourselves, avoiding stress/burnout/injury etc; and to rest and recover sufficiently.

 Improved immunity is associated with a reduction in the accuracy of neutrophil migration and the decreased clearance of bacteria.
 Neutrophils are key leukocytes that arrive at infected sites and can increase in number from resistance training lasting more than 30 minutes, as well as continuous aerobic training and high-intensity exercise; but only remain elevated for 30-60 minutes post-exercise.
 This means that we need to exercise DAILY.
 (Examples could be faster walking, just picking up your pace until your puffing a bit but not so out of breath that you can't string a sentence together.)
 The migration of neutrophil is critical in controlling infection, inflammation and wound repair and, if neutrophil does not migrate sufficiently, can cause damage to surrounding tissues by elevated protein breakdown leading to further immobility.